programarivm/data-driven-tdd-demo/README.md

 This is a simple demo that shows how to build a JWT-authenticated REST API from scratch by following a data-driven test development methodology.
 Let's run a few CRUD operations on the UK Premier League.

+For further information please visit this post: [A Data-Driven Test Development (DDTD) Approach with PHPUnit](https://programarivm.com/data-driven-test-development-demo-ddtd-approach-with-phpunit/).

 ### Database Setup

 Make sure your `.env` file contains the following variables: